GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

        ...

        # Configure visual appearance of bonds.
-       bonds.display.color = (1.0, 1.0, 1.0)
+       bonds.vis.color = (1.0, 1.0, 1.0)
-       bonds.display.use_particle_colors = False
+       bonds.vis.use_particle_colors = False
-       bonds.display.width = 0.4
+       bonds.vis.width = 0.4

-However, every time our modifier function is executed, it will create a new :py:class:`~ovito.data.Bonds` object together with a new :py:class:`~ovito.vis.BondsDisplay` instance.
+However, every time our modifier function is executed, it will create a new :py:class:`~ovito.data.Bonds` object together with a new :py:class:`~ovito.vis.BondsVis` instance.
 If the modifier is used in an interactive OVITO session, this will lead to unexpected behavior when the user tries to change the display settings.
 All parameter changes made by the user will get lost as soon as the modification pipeline is re-evaluated.
-To mitigate the problem, it is a good idea to create the :py:class:`~ovito.vis.BondsDisplay` just once outside the modifier function and then attach it to the :py:class:`~ovito.data.Bonds` object created by the modifier function::
+To mitigate the problem, it is a good idea to create the :py:class:`~ovito.vis.BondsVis` just once outside the modifier function and then attach it to the :py:class:`~ovito.data.Bonds` object created by the modifier function::

    bonds_display = BondsDisplay(color=(1,0,0), use_particle_colors=False, width=0.4)